gomeet/gomeet-builder/README.md

 # gomeet-builder

-Base Dockerfile for building gomeet microservices.
+Main Dockerfile for building gomeet microservices.

 This image extend `golang:1.8.3-alpine3.6` and add some tools.